 - Problems with vision, swallowing, hearing, and headaches.

 - Unconsciousness for any amount of time.

 These symptoms of an electrocution injury are serious and the injured party should seek medical attention immediately.
-After you have received the medical care you need, do not hesitate to contact the trustworthy and compassionate electrocution injury lawyers at Minner Vines Moncus Injury Lawyers.
+After you have received the medical care you need, do not hesitate to contact the trustworthy and compassionate electrocution injury lawyers at Minner Vines Injury Lawyers, PLLC.

 What to Do in Case of an Electrocution Accident